brianchowlab/BcLOV4-FEM/README.md

 The model recapitulates salient features observed experimentally, including near diffusion-limited membrane association, protein depletion from distal non-illuminated regions, and dependency of signaling efficiency on optical stimulation intensity and timing.
 This work greatly informs how optical inputs shape optogenetic signaling outputs and provides a foundation upon which to further construct more complex spatiotemporally accurate models of peripheral membrane protein signaling.

+Dependencies:
+MATLAB with PDE ToolBox.
+Development was done with MATLAB R2019b, may work for earlier version.

+Instructions for Use: